-Yesterday evening I heard the first whippoorwill of the 2017 season.
-Rob said he’d heard the first one the night before.
-And today I “mowed” grass for the first time.
+Yesterday evening I heard the first close whippoorwill of the 2021 season.
+Rob said he’d heard it the night before and wondered that it didn’t wake me up.
+And this week we “mowed” grass for the first time.
 But that’s not what you think.

 Whippoorwill Says “Time to Plant Corn”

 An old-timer around here once told me it’s time to plant corn once the whippoorwill starts singing.